Russia's bombing campaign in Syria | Pictures | Reuters

 Russia's bombing campaign in Syria

-Russian President Vladimir Putin (R) with Defence Minister Sergei Shoigu (C) attend a meeting on Russian air force's activity in Syria at the national defense control center in Moscow, Russia, November 17, 2015.
-REUTERS/Alexei...more

-Oil infrastructure, which, according to Russia's Defence Ministry, are being controlled by Islamic State militants, are hit by air strikes carried out by Russia's air force, at an unknown location in Syria.
-Still image taken from video footage...more

-A man runs through dust in a site hit by what activists said were airstrikes carried out by the Russian air force in the rebel-controlled area of Maaret al-Numan town in Idlib province, Syria October 24, 2015.
+Residents run though dust in a site damaged by what activists said were airstrikes carried out by the Russian air force in the rebel-controlled area of Maaret al-Numan town in Idlib province, Syria, October 24, 2015.
 REUTERS/Khalil Ashawi

-A civil defense member holds an injured boy inside an ambulance after what activists were were cluster bombs dropped by Russian air force in Maaret al-Naaman town in Idlib province, Syria October 7, 2015.
-REUTERS/Khalil Ashawi
+A frame grab shows what Russia says is an explosion after airstrikes carried out by the Russian air force on Islamic State armored vehicles and a fuel depot in Idlib province, Syria.
+Image released October 15, 2015.
+REUTERS/Ministry of Defence of...more

+Men inspect a site hit by what activists said were air strikes carried out by the Russian air force on Reef al-Mohandeseen area in the western countryside of Aleppo, Syria, October 21, 2015.
+REUTERS/Hosam Katan

-Russian ground staff members load a long-range bomber with weapons at the Hmeymim air base near Latakia, Syria.
-Frame grab taken from a footage released November 17, 2015.
-REUTERS/Ministry of Defence of the Russian Federation/Handout via Reuters
+Russian ground staff members load a Sukhoi Su-30 fighter jet with weapons at the Hmeymim air base near Latakia, Syria, October 22, 2015.
+REUTERS/Ministry of Defence of the Russian Federation

+Smoke rises after air strikes carried out by the Russian air force on an Islamic State base in Idlib province, Syria.
+Image released October 15, 2015.
+REUTERS/Ministry of Defence of the Russian Federation

 A pilot of the Russian air force inside the cabin of a military jet during a sortie at an unknown location in Syria.
 Image released October 22, 2015.
 REUTERS/Ministry of Defence of the Russian Federation

-Men ride a motorcycle in a site hit by what activists said were airstrikes carried out by the Russian air force in the rebel-controlled area of Maaret al-Numan town in Idlib province, Syria October 24, 2015.
-REUTERS/Khalil Ashawi

-A man comforts a woman whose relatives were killed at a site hit by what activists claim were airstrikes carried out by the Russian air force in Maasran town in the southern part of Idlib province, Syria October 7, 2015.
-REUTERS/Khalil Ashawi
+A man walks on the rubble of a damaged site hit by what activists said were air strikes carried out by the Russian air force on Reef al-Mohandeseen area in the western countryside of Aleppo, Syria, October 21, 2015.
+REUTERS/Hosam Katan

+Sukhoi Su-25 fighter jets take off from the Hmeymim air base near Latakia, Syria, October 22, 2015.
+REUTERS/Ministry of Defence of the Russian Federation

-Smoke rises after what activists said were cluster bombs dropped by the Russian air force in the town of Maaret al-Naaman in Idlib province, Syria October 7, 2015.
-REUTERS/Khalil Ashawi
+An explosion after airstrikes carried out by the Russian air force on an ammunition depot to the west of Jubb al-zarus in Hama province, Syria.
+Image released October 19, 2015.
+REUTERS/Ministry of Defence of the Russian Federation

 Military jets of the Russian air force during a sortie at an unknown location in Syria.
 Image released October 22, 2015.
 REUTERS/Ministry of Defence of the Russian Federation